NationsAtWar/iSpy/README.md

 world.playerCount
  - Returns the number of players in the trigger world

+(VARIABLE TYPES)

+Custom variables can be created and used in an iSpy script, so long as they're assigned their type name and their specified properties

+(e.g)
+  someBlockLocation
+    varType: Location
+    x: 35
+    y: 72
+    z: -102

+Location
+ - x
+ - y
+ - z

+Region
+ - Location 1
+ - Location 2

+Block
+ - Type
+ - ID
+ - Amount
+ - Durability

 (EVENTS)

 Each event will store a number of hidden local variables that the rest of the trigger can use.